Chapter 7 – The Greats Create & Destroy

 Concerts I attended with Sofia and Joseph:

-Sofia (Billie Eilish, Cuco, ACL Festival-Twice, Green Day/Weezer/Fallout Boy) and Joseph (Imagine Dragons)
+Sofia (Billie Eilish, Cuco, ACL Festival-Twice, Green Day/Weezer/Fallout Boy, Tool) and Joseph (Imagine Dragons)

 *These live performances are the some of the most unforgettable because of a feeling of elevation and euphoria produced by Kim Wilson’s harmonica playing, Jimmy Smith’s organ playing, and McCoy Tyner’s piano playing.
 It was as if the sounds created by these artists permeated (and healed) every cell of your body.